 - Develop transferable skills that have value across a range of settings.

-For futher information, contact the BTEI Co-ordinator
+For futher information, contact the Acting BTEI County Co-ordinator -

 Click on link below for Contact details on your nearest Adult Education & Training Centre running the BTEI Programme.

 - Gortahork AETC *** Not recruiting at present ***

 - Ard Scoil na gCeithre Máistir

 - Letterkenny LYIT ….A2A Course Info Application Form